Russia warns West on Syria after Obama threats

 Obama said on Monday he had refrained “at this point” from ordering military engagement in Syria.
 But when asked whether he might deploy forces, for example to secure Syrian chemical and biological weapons, he said his view could change.

-Russia has also expressed concern about Syria’s chemical arsenal, saying it had told Damascus that even the threat to use it was unacceptable.
+Russia has also expressed concern about Syria chemical weapons, saying it had told Damascus that even the threat to use them was unacceptable.

 But Lavrov said on Monday that the Security Council alone could authorize the use of external force against Syria, warning against imposing “democracy by bombs”.